By Rick Steves

 After the defeat of Napoleon and the Congress of Vienna (in 1815, which shaped 19th-century Europe), Vienna enjoyed its violin-filled belle époque, which shaped our romantic image of the city: fine wine, cafés, waltzes, and these great chocolate cakes.
-The waltz was the rage, and "Waltz King" Johann Strauss and his brothers kept Vienna's 300 ballrooms spinning.

 This musical tradition created the prestigious Viennese institutions that today's tourists enjoy: the opera, Boys' Choir, and great Baroque halls and churches, all busy with classical concerts.